How to get from London to Oxford by train, bus or flight.

 The London to Oxford distance is around 51 miles (82 km).

 The average frequency per day from London to Oxford is:

-However, we recommend checking specific travel dates for your route between London and Oxford as scheduled services by bus, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from London to Oxford as scheduled services by bus can vary by season or day of the week.

-Yes, there are direct services available from London to Oxford with the following travel companies:
+Yes, there is a direct route available from London to Oxford:

-Direct services tend to save you time and add more convenience in getting you to Oxford as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between London and Oxford.
+Direct services tend to save you time and add more convenience in getting you to Oxford as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Oxford from London.